subodhkamble04/Vendor_Performance_Inventory_Analysis/README.md

 This project demonstrates how exploratory data analysis can be used to solve real-world business problems related to **vendor performance, procurement efficiency, inventory management, and profitability**.

 The insights generated can help businesses make better decisions in terms of vendor selection, pricing strategies, and inventory control.

+Note: Due to large file size, the dataset is not included in this repository.